 - Almost every older building in Merida has pasta tile floors.
-The pasta tile floors are still made from molds and feature floral and geometric designs that look a lot like a Persian or Belgian carpet.
+The pasta tile floors are still made from molds and feature floral and geometric designs that look like a Persian or Belgian carpet.
 I love these floors and have several throughout my home.

 - Merida has incredible mansions built in the late 19th and early 20th centuries.
-At that time, Merida had one of the most significant numbers of millionaires in the world.
+At that time, Merida had one of the world’s most significant numbers of millionaires.
 The wealth came from henequen (also known as Sisal fibers), a durable fiber found in the spines of the leaves of the blue agave.
 Until the advent of robust synthetic fibers, henequen provided the world’s most durable fiber.
 (Anchors, for example, contained henequen).

 - The Yucatan is unique.
 Unlike the rest of the country, it is flat.
-For many years, it was isolated from the rest of Mexico by mountains and for a while even was its own country.
+It was isolated from the rest of Mexico for many years by mountains.
+The Yucatan even was its own country for seven years.
 Many aspects of its culture come from Spain and Cuba.
-Until the 1950s, it was easier to go to Havana than most of the rest of Mexico.
+Until the 1950s, it was easier to go to Havana than most of Mexico.
 The omnipresent guayabera (traditional men’s shirts) come from Cuba, and the pasta tile floors are from Spain.
-(Spain used to import the tiles to rich hacienderos of the Sisal plantations, The tiles helped make sure the ships going from Spain to Sisal had enough weight to keep them in balance):
+(Spain used to import the tiles to Sisal (henequen) haciendas, The tiles helped make sure the ships going from Spain to Sisal had enough weight to keep them in balance):

 - I am fascinated by Mayan history.
 The Yucatan features Mayan ruins that reflect nearly 1500 years of Mayan history.
 (2nd century BC to 1300s AD).
-Merida is strategically placed to visit Mayan ruins.
-There are more than 100 ruins that are within one day’s drive of Merida, including some of the most crucial sites in Mayan history such as Chichen Itza, Mayapan, Uxmal, Coba, and Edzna.
-Within a couple of day’s drive, you can visit many other notable Mayan ruins such as Palenque and Calakmul.
+More than 100 ruins are within one day’s drive of Merida, including some of the most critical sites in Mayan history, such as Chichen Itza, Mayapan, Uxmal, Coba, and Edzna.
+Within a few days’ drive, you can visit many other notable Mayan ruins, such as Palenque and Calakmul.